Shipley railway station

 Train services are mostly commuter services between Leeds and Bradford, the Airedale line (Leeds and Bradford to Skipton, via Keighley), and the Wharfedale Line (Leeds and Bradford to Ilkley).
 There are also a few main-line London North Eastern Railway services between Bradford or Skipton and London, and it also lies on the line from Leeds to Glasgow via the Settle-Carlisle Railway.

+Shipley is one of only two surviving "triangular" stations in the UK: it has platforms on all three sides of a triangle of lines.

 History

 When the Leeds and Bradford Railway built the first railway link into Bradford in 1846, they did not take the shortest route, but a flatter and slightly longer one up Airedale to Shipley then south along Bradford Dale to Bradford.
 They built stations at several places along the route, including Shipley, which opened in July 1846.
+This was a wooden island platform situated some 200 m south of the current station.

 In 1847, the Leeds and Bradford Extension Railway was built from Shipley to Keighley and Skipton, creating the triangle of lines which surrounds today's station.
 The north curve was opened in 1848 and was on a much tighter alignment than the present 1883 curve.
 The original curve would pass through the car park.
+The north side of Shipley station had an embankment of stone which the Midland Railway company quarried for railway purposes, when this quarry face was exhausted, the new curve was laid across the quarry floor.

 The Leeds and Bradford was absorbed by the Midland Railway in 1851, and the Midland successively became part of the LMS and British Railways.

-The Ordnance Survey map of Shipley in 1852 (surveyed between 1847 and 1850) shows the station some 500 m south of the present one, where Valley Road crosses the line to Bradford.
-However, an article in the Bradford and Wakefield Observer in February 1849 describes the station in its present position.
-It is not clear if it was moved in its first few years or there is an error on the map.